 Microsoft acquired the excellent mobile email app Accompli in 2014, extensively reworking and rebranding it into the mobile version of Microsoft Outlook (Android, iOS).
 The resulting Outlook mobile app is a mobile productivity powerhouse, bringing your email, attachments, contacts and calendars into easy reach.
 Outlook's built-in analytic engine automatically surfaces important email (across multiple accounts) based on your communications, and quick swipe controls allow you to easily triage your email.
 It's a great mobile email app, and works with Exchange, Office 365, Outlook.com, Gmail, Yahoo Mail and iCloud email accounts.
 Microsoft is looking to enhance the Outlook mobile app, with a variety of new features planned to roll out in the near future.

 Google's Gmail (Android, iOS) comes default on most Android devices, and if you're already a heavy user of the search titan's web mail service, this may very well do everything you need.
 The Gmail app supports multiple accounts and notifications, while also offering particularly handy tools for organizing your emails.
 Automatic filters can sort out social notifications and spam mail, and users can get really get down to the nitty-gritty, setting rules for tagging incoming mail by sender and automatically shunting them into folders.
 In addition to Gmail, the app also supports a variety of IMAP and POP email accounts and Exchange.
-The web version of Gmail recently received a major revamp, with new features like Confidential mode, inline actions, and more, but the mobile version gained some new features as well, including priority notifications and unsubscribe suggestions for mailing lists you ignore.
+Google is continually adding features and improvements to the mobile apps, such as an Undo Send feature, customizable priority notifications, and the option to turn off the conversation view mode.

 Dispatch treats your inbox as a to-do list.
 The app features quick, aggressive sorting options to quickly get your mail into archives or sent to a variety of other apps.
 Users can archive emails into Evernote, send links to Pocket or create linked events with Fantastical.
 It's fast, but not perfect.
 While Dispatch supports most IMAP services, it doesn't support POP email.
 It's a powerful tool for users that turn their emails into task items, sharing email content to a variety of apps and services.